canizalesjaime/homebot/home_bot/README.md

 # home_bot
-* Set everything up with ROS2, should you make urdf file for it ?
+* Set everything up with ROS2 and lgpio in docker, should you make urdf file for it ?
 * Make website(react): Add bio and teaching, stream video, control bot, gui for orientation(start with ros2 rviz)
 * Add some ml with pytorch course(make an unsupervised grasping model?)
 * segmentation